 Botany is the study of plants.
 The herbarium is defined as a storehouse of collected plant specimens.
-These plant specimens are dried, pressed and are then preserved in sheets.
+These plant specimens are dried, pressed, and are then preserved in sheets.
 These sheets are then stored and arranged in a sequence that is universally accepted by the system of classification.
 The herbarium botany comes under taxonomical studies.
 Taxonomic studies are the collection and preservation of the actual specimens of plants and animals.
 This becomes a prime source for taxonomic studies.
 The taxonomic study of a newly discovered organism is done by collecting its actual specimen and then identifying and classifying them.
-Under this topic of herbarium botany we will learn about how the herbarium sheets are made, some of the names of herbariums in the world, the technique of making herbarium botany and the functions of herbarium and botanical gardens.
+Under this topic of herbarium botany, we will learn about how the herbarium sheets are made, some of the names of herbariums in the world, the technique of making herbarium botany, and the functions of herbarium and botanical gardens.

 Studying different living organisms.

-Storing of specimens for future studies.
+Storing specimens for future studies.

 All this provides aid in systematic studies.